dotnet/runtime/docs/workflow/using-dotnet-cli.md

 ## Prerequisites

+All paths in examples below are Windows-style but the procedure is otherwise exactly the same on Unix.

-1. Successfully built this repository and thus have files of the form shown below.
-From now on we call this folder NuGet package folder.
+1. Successfully built this repository including the shared framework package and thus have files of the form shown below.
+From now on we call this folder your NuGet package folder.

 ```
-    artifacts\packages\<configuration>\Shipping\
+    <your-repo-root>\artifacts\packages\<configuration>\Shipping\
 ```

+If you don't have this folder, you may have built binaries but not packages.
+Try building from the root with a command like `build.cmd clr+libs+host+packs -rc release`.

 2. Acquired the latest nightly .NET SDK from [here](https://github.com/dotnet/installer) and added its root folder to your [path](requirements/windows-requirements.md#adding-to-the-default-path-variable)